kubecost/docs/spot-commander.md

 # Spot Commander

 Spot Commander is a Savings feature which identifies workloads where it is available and cost-effective to switch to Spot nodes, resizing the cluster in the process.
-Spot-readiness is determined through a [checklist](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/savings/spot-checklist) which analzyes the workload and asseses the minimal cost required.
+Spot-readiness is determined through a [checklist](/spot-checklist.md) which analyzes the workload and assesses the minimal cost required.
 It also generates CLI commands to help you implement the recommendation.

 ## Spot Cluster Sizing Recommendation